Felice Borel: After retirement

 During the 1958–59 season, he was technical director of Catania.

 Personal life

-Felice's older brother Aldo Borel played football professionally, spending 10 seasons in the Serie A, and their father Ernesto Borel played for OGC Nice, AS Cannes and Juventus in the 1900s and 1910s, and later also served as a manager.
+Felice's older brother Aldo Borel played football professionally, spending 10 seasons in the Serie A, and their father Ernesto Borel played for Biellese, AS Cannes and Juventus in the 1900s and 1910s, and later also served as a manager.
 To distinguish the brothers, Aldo was known as Borel I and Felice - as Borel II.